Why Julie Adenuga stopped listening to new music

 "When I was on Rinse, it was only women presenters," she says.
 "There was me, Sian Anderson, Yinka Bokinni, Maya Jama, Emerald Rose, Katy B, Tanita Taylor...
 We used to sit down and say, 'We need to find some men!'

 "I think that's where that 25% has come from.
-And if you look around, we've got A.Dot, Clara Amfo, and Maya Jama on Radio 1 and 1Xtra as well.
+And if you look around, we've got A.Dot, Clara Amfo and Maya Jama on Radio 1 and 1Xtra as well.

 "The 25% is the rise of the next generation."